edgelesssys/marblerun/samples/graphene-nginx/README.md

 # Graphene nginx example
 This example is a slightly modified variant of the [Graphene nginx example](https://github.com/oscarlab/graphene/tree/master/Examples/nginx).
 These changes are required to run it in Marblerun.

 *Prerequisite*: Graphene is set up and the original nginx example is working.
+You will need hardware with Intel SGX support.

 To marbleize the example we edited [nginx.manifest.template](nginx.manifest.template).
 See comments starting with `MARBLERUN` for explanations of the required changes.